-At zomato we work with a lot of images, close to hundred thousand new images every day.
-There are a lot of usecases where we need to download images, process them, and then pass them to our models.
-The usual workflow is to fetch the image from a url, save it in a file and then pass that filepath around for further processing.
+At Zomato, we handle a vast number of images, with close to a hundred thousand new images daily.
+Often, we need to download, process, and then pass these images to our models.
+The traditional workflow involves fetching an image from a URL, saving it to a file, and then passing that file path for further processing.

 import logging